visit austria, visit austria, banner

 Sukhumvit is the roaring heart of Bangkok, where a combination of thousands of people, cars, trains, shopping malls, restaurants, bars and hotels are mixed into a cocktail that you can't help but be fascinated by.

-It can also be easy to just get overwhelmed and give up.
+It can also be easy to just get overwhelmed and give up, but if you're into big city experiences, this neighborhood can deliver.

 • Bangkok sukhumvit Thailand travel